UbuntuMtb/ThreeJSBones/README.md

 # ThreeJSBones
-Experimentation with Three js bones
+Experimentation with Three js bones and CCD IK solver